bndtools/bnd/docs/_macros/decorated.md

 ---
 layout: default
 class: Macro
-title: decorated ';' NAME [ ';' BOOLEAN ] ?
+title: decorated ';' NAME [ ';' BOOLEAN ]
 summary: The merged and decorated Parameters object
 ---

 The `decorated` macro is intended to make it very simple to decorate information based on a _Parameters_.
-Parameters are the Bnd workhorse to store information.
+Parameters are the bnd workhorse to store information.
 The macro takes the following arguments:

     name    The name of the macro (not the value) boolean Whether to add unused literals.
 Defaults to false.